FLYING taildraggers 1950-2003

 My flight log shows a few entries in the Cessna 140 after I returned from Europe, but none for the 34 months after June 1951.
 During that time I became divorced and was a civil engineer for two seasons in Greenland.
 There we worked 10 hours a day, 7 days a week, with overtime after 40 hours weekly.
 IRS laws made those high earnings tax free if the worker was in a foreign country 510 full days out of any 18 month period.
 That left about 37 days one could spend in the USA or on international waters, so we all would go home briefly and then "abroad" until Metcalf & Eddy called us back to Greenland.

-So in April 1954, with a total of 61 dual and solo flying hours in my logbook, none in the previous 34 months, for $800 I bought a Commonwealth Skyranger 185 , registered as NC92975, in Lewiston, Maine, for a flight to Mexico.
+So in April 1954, with a total of a mere 61 dual and solo flying hours in my logbook, none in the previous 34 months, for $800 I bought a Commonwealth Skyranger 185 , registered as N92975, in Lewiston, Maine, for a flight to Mexico.
 I went daily to the airport hoping for good weather.
-I was rusty and this was an unfamiliar plane, but the not-abroad days were accumulating toward 37.
-April 13 I settled for less than perfect conditions, and got 4 hours of instruction (dual) and solo flight.
+I was rusty and this was an unfamiliar plane, but my original store of 37 tax-free not-abroad days were dwindling.
+On April 13 I settled for less than perfect conditions, and got an hour of dual instruction and solo flight.

 There were many times, some mentioned below, where it looks like I was pushing the envelope too far.
 However, I got as comfortable flying the plane as I did a bicycle, there were far fewer other planes in the air to avoid then, and the Skyranger design was exceptionally safe.
-Commonwealth Aviation was one of the several companies that started producing planes at the close of the War, to accommodate an anticipated huge market.
-But production greatly exceeded demand, most small airplane builders went bankrupt, and one could buy a superbly engineered Skyranger for less than it had cost Commonwealth to build it.
-Almost uniquely it had leading edge slots near the ends of both wings which, as the plane slowed to its stalling speed of 38 mph, would force air to flow smoothly over the wing ends, providing some support, so the plane would "mush" down instead of dropping like a stone as did other planes when stalling.
+Commonwealth Aviation was one of several companies that resumed producing planes after the War, to accommodate an anticipated huge market.
+But production greatly exceeded demand, most small airplane builders went bankrupt, and one could buy a superbly engineered Skyranger for a lot less than it had cost Commonwealth to build it.
+Almost uniquely it had leading edge slots near the ends of both wings which, as the plane slowed towards its stalling speed of 38 mph, would force air to flow smoothly over part of the wing ends, providing some support, so the plane would "mush" down instead of dropping like a stone as did other planes when stalling.
+In the picture the slot on the bottom of the near wing appears faintly above "9 7".
 The Skyranger cruised at 95 mph, but could be flown safely at 45 mph.
-Flying into the wind on landing yielded a ground speed like that of a vigorously pedalled bike.
+Flying into the wind on landing yielded a ground speed like that of a vigorously pedalled bicycle.

 April 14 I headed for Florida, to visit my daughter and my friendly ex-inlaws.
 At dusk I landed at Basking Ridge, NJ, where an X at each runway end indicated the field was closed.
-I slept in an empty hangar.
+I slept on the floor of an empty hangar.

 The next morning I couldn't start the engine.
-Since there was nobody else at the abandoned airport, I phoned an active airport for help.
+Since there was nobody else there, I phoned an active airport for help.
 An affable man arrived, and quickly discovered that I'd forgotten to turn on the magnetos after turning on the main switch.
-He told me that he couldn't get an airline job in spite of his flying experience in the European War and in the USA, because of the color of his skin.
-Years later the FAA published a book about that Tuskegee Airman, which ended with his death on an African humanitarian flight.
+He told me that he couldn't get an airline job in spite of his flying experience in the war in Europe and in the USA, because of the color of his skin.
+Years later the FAA published a book about that Tuskegee Airman, who died on a humanitarian flight in Africa.

-That evening I landed at Savannah, Georgia.
+Just before sunset that day, April 16 1954, I landed at Savannah, Georgia.
 My initial IRS ration of 37 days was dwindling, but I couldn't immediately continue, since I'd never flown at night.
 In a very lucky coincidence, when I paid for gasoline in the airport office I met a crop-duster, D. L. Curry, who had just delivered a plane there and wanted a ride back home.
 Home was 300 miles south, right beside the people I was to visit in Delray Beach, Florida.
 So we flew south in darkness in my plane, a few miles inland from the bright lights along the coast.
 He neither used nor needed a map.
 Over the dark land west of Delray Beach there was an occasional pinpoint of light.
 Over one he circled low, throttled back, and shouted "Hey Monroe" out the opened window until more lights appeared below.
+As we circled, we saw that Monroe drove to the little grass field and directed his car lights down its short length.
+Landing was a little tricky, because the lights were pointed downwind, towards us.
 In the picture below, the next day, are Monroe and Isabel Smith and their son Jonathan, with Monroe trying to start the engine by "propping" it.
-Presumably I was in the plane in case the engine started.
+Presumably the brakes were set and I took the picture, which looks unposed.
 Monroe and Isabel were my friends, the parents of my ex-wife, and the founders of American Youth Hostels.
+All these stories are in my aircraft log book, but they don't explain why this plane is not bright red in this picture.

 The next afternoon I left for Texas, circling the Gulf of Mexico.
 From Brownsville, where USA and Mexican customs and immigration facilities were conveniently combined, I flew towards La Pesca (The Fish), Mexico, 200 miles south.
-My chart showed it as a village without an airport at the mouth of a big river, but an article in True magazine in a single sentence mentioned that there was a rudimentary airstrip there.
-I flew the 2 hours a few feet above the beach, occasionally looking up at cows on the adjacent fields.
-I saw not a single person or structure in those 2 hours.
-The photos in this segment are about 56 years old.
+My chart showed it as a village without an airport at the mouth of a big river, but an article in True Magazine in a single sentence mentioned that there was a rudimentary airstrip there.
+I flew two hours a few feet above the beach, occasionally looking up at cows on the adjacent fields.
+I saw not a single person or structure in that time.
+The photos in this segment are about 62 years old.
 The beach photo was taken when I ascended a little higher to simultaneously manipulate airplane and camera controls.

 After 2 weeks at the next stop, Tampico, I flew south along the Gulf to Tuxpan.
 An airline pilot who had just come from Mexico City told me there were big breaks in the overcast, so I could fly up in the clear to continue on top to where Mexico's central plateau penetrated the clouds.
 I tried that, but the hole was too small and I was immediately in thick cloud with zero visibility.
 I quickly descended to clear air.
 After some thought I decided to climb up anyway.
-I knew if I headed towards the rising ground in the soup, "the earth might rise up to smite thee", so I turned left to fly parallel to the jungle wall.
+I knew if I headed towards the rising ground in the soup, "the earth might rise up to smite me", so I turned left to fly parallel to the jungle wall.
 Below the clouds I set the plane to a uniform ascent of about 400 feet per minute, which with an expected cloud thickness of a thousand feet, meant I should emerge on top in less than 3 minutes.
 It was like being in a telephone booth surrounded by brilliant white cotton, which I could see swirling between me and the propeller.
-After a year-long minute I had a constant dilemma: do I give up and descend swiftly, or am I about to break into sunlight on top, or do I try for the top but go into a spin?
+After a year-long minute I had a constant dilemma: do I give up and descend swiftly, or am I about to break into sunlight on top, or do I continue climbing but go into a spin?
 I kept my fingers lightly on the control stick so as not to disturb what the plane was doing so well.
 Occasionally I glanced at the simple turn-and-bank instrument, which was supposed to tell me if the wings were level.
-The longer I flew the greater the dilemma, until there was a flash of sunlight as I went through a deep hole in the corrugated cloud surface.
+The longer I flew the greater the dilemma, until there was a flash of sunlight as I went through a deep hole in the corrugated cloud surface, confirming that the wings were still level.
 Soon I was skimming the top.
 It was one of the most beautiful scenes I have ever seen.
-I felt I was in heaven in body, where 5 minutes before I might have arrived there in spirit.
+I took the above picture then.
+I felt I was in heaven in body, where three minutes before I might have arrived there in spirit.
 I never tried that again.
-Solid white cloud below extended to the horizon all around, except for the high cones of volcanoes Popocatépetl and Iztaccíhuatl far ahead.
+Solid white cloud below extended all around, except where higher ground appeared far ahead and the high cones of volcanoes Popocatépetl and Iztaccíhuatl appeared beyond.
 Navigation was as simple as it gets.
-I had no radio, the map didn't show any mark of civilization, and all was brown below, so I just aimed right of the volcanoes, where I knew the city was.
+I had no radio, the map didn't show any mark of civilization, and soon all was brown below, so I just aimed right of the volcanoes, where I knew the city was.

 Mexico City is surrounded by higher ground, so one must ascend to at least 10,000 feet to fly there.
 I flew beyond the cloud cover, over undulating scrubby vegetation until I could see the Aztec pyramids,

 countless swirling dust devils, and some kind of chemical concentration spiral, and the city, with the biggest highest airport I've ever used, at 7300 feet elevation.
-The air in that central valley was as crystal clear as when Cortez invaded it, but decades later it was rated the most polluted and murky on earth.
+The air in that central valley was as crystal clear as when Cortez invaded it.
+Decades after my flight it was rated the most polluted and murky on earth, until Chinese cities became worse.
 A green light from the tower said it was OK to land on a strip parallel to that used by the international airliners, so I did.

 On several landings since Maine the engine had quit when the engine was idled for taxiing, and routine maintenance was needed after the long trip, so I asked for a repair facility.
 I was directed to taxi across a main road while car traffic was held up.
-At the facility I met someone who was to be source of much unpleasantness over the next year.
+At the facility I met someone who was to be the source of much unpleasantness over the next year.
 I'll just call him Milton S., because he may still be alive.
 He was a Dutch citizen with a crude wooden leg, and said he had the only flying business in Mexico with a female pilot.
-I flew Milton in the Skyranger to Coatzalcoalcos, in the oil regions near the Yucatan peninsula, where we talked of founding a joint air passenger-and-cargo business.
+I flew Milton in the Skyranger over primitive villages with thatched dwellings and no road access, to Coatzalcoalcos, in the oil regions near the Yucatan peninsula, where we talked of starting a joint air passenger-and-cargo business.
 As a tentative step to that end I bought a local Ryan Navion, registered as XB-GOW, pictured here after it was retrieved to Texas.
-My Chevrolet Bel Air and I roughly date the picture.
+My new Chevrolet Bel Air and I roughly date the picture.

 I made three flights to Acapulco.
-The place where divers plunge down a cliff to water that is deep enough only when they hit it as a wave comes in is just left of the center of the picture.
+The night club where divers plunge down a cliff to water that is deep enough only when they hit it as a wave comes in is just left of the center of the picture.
 The divers are as famous as movie stars, and marry them.
-The picture is restored from a 56-year-old 35 mm slide.
+The picture is restored from my 62-year-old 35 mm slide.
+I remember romantic evenings with a girlfriend at that night club, watching the divers.

 High Flight